Novitiate

-In some novitiate communities, mostly monastic, the novice often wears clothing that is distinct from secular dress but is not the full habit worn by professed members of the community.
+In some novitiate communities, mostly monastic, the novice wears clothing that is distinct from secular dress but is not the full habit worn by professed members of the community.
 The novices' day normally includes participation in the canonical hours, manual labor, and classes about the religious life.
-Spiritual exercises and tests of humility are common features of a novitiate.
+Spiritual exercises and tests of humility are common features.

 A superior should ideally appoint an experienced member of the community to serve as novice master or mistress.

 Different religious communities have varying requirements for the duration of the novitiate.
 The novice must complete a postulancy before being admitted to the novitiate, the duration of which can be short or extend up to three years.

 A novice is free to leave the novitiate at any time and in most communities, the superiors are free to dismiss them with or without cause.
 At the end of the novitiate, the novices are either admitted to temporary vows or asked to leave.
 The binding, life-long commitment to consecrated life comes at a later point.

 The term novitiate also refers to the building, house, or complex devoted to the novices' cells or dormitory and other needs, such as study and education.